fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 ## Introduction

 _Python_ is one of the most popular languages in the world.
 It has many practical applications including web development, desktop apps, IoT, data analysis, and machine learning.
-This lesson explores ten language features that will make your code more pythonic.
+This lesson contains ten tips that will make your code more pythonic.

 To make life simpler, we’ll use the following key to denote a few categories